Creyas/union_shop/README.md

 | Testing | Tests covering all or almost all of the application; passing tests; evidence of TDD* | 6% |
 | External Services* | Integration and utilization of cloud services | 6% |

+⚠️ **Code Quality Penalty:** Up to 10% may be deducted if your code has quality issues.
+Your code must be properly formatted and free from errors, warnings, or suggestions.
+Make sure your codebase is also well-structured, refactored and relatively free of repetition.
+Visit [worksheet 4](https://manighahrmani.github.io/sandwich_shop/worksheet-4.html) for more information.

-Below are some explanation for the terminology used in the table:
+Below are some explanations for the terminology used in the table:

 ***README**: Refer to [worksheet 4](https://manighahrmani.github.io/sandwich_shop/worksheet-4.html#writing-a-readme) for guidance on writing a good README file.